Police say 14 Maoist rebels killed in raid in western India

 - Verne Troyer, Mini-Me from ‘Austin Powers’ films, has died

+The insurgency began in 1967 as a network of left-wing ideologues and young recruits in the village of Naxalbari outside Kolkata, the capital of West Bengal state.

+In their deadliest attack, rebels in 2010 killed 76 soldiers in Chhattisgarh, one of the most-affected states.

-The Indian government has called the rebels India’s biggest internal security threat.
-They operate in 20 of India’s 28 states and have thousands of fighters, according to the Home Ministry.
+The government has called the rebels India’s biggest internal security threat.
+With thousands of fighters, the rebels control vast swaths of area in the country.